How Much Is the VA Funding Fee in 2026?

 What is the VA funding fee?

-The VA funding fee is an upfront cost that military borrowers pay to the U.S. Department of Veterans Affairs (VA) when they close on a VA loan.
-Since the VA home loan program doesn’t require a down payment or mortgage insurance, the funding fee helps defray some costs of guaranteeing the loan in the event that a borrower defaults on their mortgage.
+The VA funding fee is an upfront cost that borrowers pay to the U.S. Department of Veterans Affairs (VA) when they close on a VA loan.
+The funding fee is unique to VA loans and helps defray some costs of running a loan program that doesn’t require a down payment or mortgage insurance.

 - Your down payment amount